will2400/hw0/README.md

 Typically the package manager will require `sudo` and install the packages in a global folder that affects everyone using your machine.
 This is bad hygiene because different python applications may use different versions of packages and it's easy to step on each other's toes.

 We will use `virtualenv` to create virtual environments that contain their own copies of `python` and packages.
 When we work in a virtual environment, pip will install packages local to the environment rather than globbaly.
 You can read [a detailed tutorial](http://docs.python-guide.org/en/latest/dev/virtualenvs/).
+We installed the `virtualenv` command with apt-get above.

 Lets setup your environment

-1. Install `virtualenv` and convenience libraries in `virtualenvwrapper` (this is the one time you should install globally)
+1. Install some helper commands from the `virtualenvwrapper` package (this is the one time you should install globally)

-        sudo pip install virtualenv virtualenvwrapper
+        sudo pip install virtualenvwrapper
-2. add the wrapper commands (you may add this line in ~/.bashrc so it runs when you create a bash shell)
+2. add the wrapper commands (you may add this line in `~/.bashrc` so it runs when you create a bash shell)

         source /usr/local/bin/virtualenvwrapper.sh
 3. create a new environment (will create a folder `test/` in `~/.virtualenvs/`)